Are you looking to advance your career by finishing a university degree?

 Need more information about Integrated Studies?

-The Bachelor of Integrated Studies is a 30-course, 90 credit hour degree.
-Degree requirements include:
+The Bachelor of Integrated Studies requirements include:

-- 8 courses in subject area of “concentration”
+- six 3000–4000 level courses in any subject

-- Not more than 12 courses at the introductory (1000) level
+- Not more than 36 semester-hours (12 courses) at the preparatory (1000) level

-- IKE 1040 - Indigenous Teachings of Turtle Island (new for students beginning or returning after re-application in Fall 2022)
+- IKE 1040 - Indigenous Teachings of Turtle Island

 Please refer to the UPEI Academic Calendar for more information.